brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 *User data* is a place you can put custom shell scripts that the EC2 Instance will run right after booting.
 The shell script above puts the name of your ECS Cluster ("my-ecs-cluster", in this example) into the `/etc/ecs/ecs.config` file.
-The ECS Container Agent will look into this file to find the name of your ECS Cluster (if you don't specify a name, it will use "Default").
-This takes care of task #1.
+The ECS Container Agent knows to look into this file, so this is how it will know the name of your ECS Cluster (if you don't specify a name, it will use "Default").
 Your Launch Configuration should look something like this:

 {% include figure.html path="blog/aws-docker/launch-config-details.png" caption="Name the launch configuration and use your newly created IAM Role" %}